Jdemig/xen_base_challenge/README.md

     ```

 ### Testing
-We've added simple tests for the existing code.
+Tests are written vitest and react-testing-library, but feel free to install jest or any other framework you prefer.
 You should test any new code you create.

 Run all tests:
 ```sh